baotranC/fullstackopen2020/part1/unicafe/README.md

 Here are the additional concepts that have been put into practice:

-Destructing
-Stateful component
-Event handling
+Destructing.
+Stateful component.
+Event handling.